dqian3/dlfl2023-final/README.md

 python --train_data /dataset --batch_size 6
 ```

+Note the code for SimVP was partially sourced from https://www.kaggle.com/code/simuzilisen/simvp

 ## Train Unet
 Unet was trained separately, and the script is less developed, so you need to go in and edit the file
 to point to the datset.
 Specifically the two following lines need to be edited.